Home » Economy » Components of Union Budget

 • It is necessary to employ the available resources in the best interest of the country.

-• Allocating resources optimally helps to achieve profit maximization for the government so as to foster public welfare.
+• Allocating resources optimally helps the government achieve profit maximization so as to foster public welfare.

 Reduce unemployment and poverty level: